 The Viking Ship Museum in Oslo is among the most visited exhibitions in Norway.
 The wooden vessels from the 9th century are flanked by numerous objects that reveal everyday life in the Viking Age.
 The museum also shows that the history of the Vikings has many layers, and it captures our imagination and curiosity.

 The Archbishop’s palace museum in Trondheim is part of the site of the Nidaros Dome.
-In the early 1990s a fire destroyed some of the wooden buildings and a new and airy museum was built.
+In the early 1990s, a fire destroyed some of the wooden buildings and a new and airy museum was built.
 A result of the construction was unseen archeological finds that have substantially enriched the collection of the museum.

 The Museum of Archaeology in Stavanger tells the story about the region way before it got world-famous for its petrol industry.
-People have been living here for a long, long time, and the proofs are in the museum’s collection of numerous every day objects.
+People have been living here for a long, long time, and the proofs are in the museum’s collection of numerous everyday objects.

 The extensive exhibition of Bergen Historical Museum runs from the Age of Antiquity to the present.
-If you are into archeology and ethnography, you will find entire collections that witness progress of the special way of life in the Stavanger region, including – of course – the Viking culture.
+If you are into archeology and ethnography, you will find entire collections that witness the progress of the special way of life in the Stavanger region, including – of course – the Viking culture.
 The section of church art is considered to be the most important in Norway.

+Explore Norwegian history and traditions in your own way.
 There is no need to wait until you’re here to find out what you want to see.